Responding to COVID-19: insight, support and guidance

 John Anderson MBE

-John lives in Edinburgh.
-He is a graduate in music and law, and a qualified teacher.
+John Anderson lives in Edinburgh and is a graduate in music, a law graduate and a qualified teacher.
 He retired as head of Fitness to Teach with the General Teaching Council for Scotland (GTCS) in 2012.
-John is a lay panellist with RCVS, IFA and AAT and the Faculty of Advocates (Scottish Bar).
+John is a lay panellist with RCVS, IFA and the Faculty of Advocates (Scottish Bar).
 He is also a member and a chair of the Investigating Committee of the General Medical Council and chair of the Farriers Registration Council Disciplinary Committee.

 Helen has wide experience of public service at a senior level in both executive and non-executive positions.
 She currently serves with a number of other regulators, including ACCA and ICC.
 She is a lay member of the Charity Tribunal, a specialist lay member of the Mental Health Tribunal and has served as a lay member of the Employment Tribunal.